Sustainability

 As the lecture argues, we are more than capable of providing good living standards for the population.
 And if you are worried about an exponential population growth then don’t be.
 Population growth has fallen from over 2% in the 1960s to 0.8% by 2022.
 We have now passed “peak child”, with the highest number of children peaking in 2017.
 The global population is expected to stabilise at 11bn.
 It turns out that when you are successful at reducing poverty people tend to have fewer children.
 We have sufficient natural resources as well as the socio-economic system necessary to support a thriving global population.
 Like John Lennon, we do not need to be concerned about over population:

-Lecture handout: Sustainability Playbook
+Lecture handout: Sustainability Insight

 Degrowth